This page provides information on how Displacement works in V-Ray for Maya.

 Displacement mat. – Specifies the displacement texture.

 Note: All displacement and subdivision extra attributes can be added to the displacement node to control all objects within the Maya Set at once.

 Below is the basic workflow used for setting up V-Ray Displacement.

-1) Add the VRayDisplacement node on the selected object(s), using the V-Ray Shelf or Create Menu.
+1) Add the VRayDisplacement node to the selected object(s), using the V-Ray Shelf or Create Menu.
 This adds a Maya Set to the Outliner that includes the selected object(s).
 In the screenshot below, the Apply single VRayDisplacement node to selection option was used, but the menus allow separate nodes to be created for each selected object as well.

 2) Assign a map to the Displacement mat property in the Displacement node.
-This is typically a texture map, but can also be a procedurally-generated one as well.
+This is typically a texture map, but can also be a procedurally generated one as well.

 4) Additional objects can be added to the Displacement Set in the Outliner to receive the same displacement values.